Zacharyflynn06/Freshies/README.md

 Run bundle install in your terminal to install all required gems.

+## Authorization

+The user will need a FREE API key to use *Freshies*, which can be found by navigating [here](https://openweathermap.org/price).
+The user will select Get API Key under the Free heading.
+Then you will be prompted to set up an account and given an API key.

 ## Initialization

 Run bin/freshies in your terminal to begin the program.